 The Study Today:

-The kitchen in the old listing, which was said to be haunted by Ozzie himself:
+The kitchen in the old listing, which was said to have been haunted by Ozzie:

 Listing agent Eric Lowry of Coldwell Banker says Ozzie used to get himself a bowl of ice cream each night before bed.
 After he died in the house in 1975, the new homeowners would come down to find the drawer next to the sink open where the ice cream scoop was kept.

 Since the remodel, however, his spirit seems to have moved on.
 Maybe he no longer recognized it!

 According to Yahoo!
 Homes, there were other signs that Ozzie was still hanging around before the remodel:

 His old model train in the pub room started mysteriously running in the middle of the night, owners related.